 If you’re tasked with organising a corporate dining experience, you definitely have your work cut out for you, but there are only a few considerations to take into account if you want to get it right.
-Basically it’ll have to make for an event which is something between dining at a restaurant and sitting-in on a company board meeting.
+Whether that be making sure you look at the option of booking out, arguably, Raleigh’s Most Beautiful Banquet Hall or the nicest restaurant in your local city, you will probably want to make sure that it is perfect.
+Basically, it’ll have to make for an event which is something between dining at a restaurant and sitting-in on a company board meeting.

-Spacious is the name of the game by way of the layout, so don’t pack everybody into a tiny venue which will have them clashing elbows or anything like that.
-Otherwise it really doesn’t matter – you can distribute groups which are assigned to round tables or in fact you could ideally have one of those long, medieval dining-room type tables assembled so that everybody feels like they’re part of the same ‘party.’
+Spacious is the name of the game by way of the layout, so don’t pack everybody into a tiny venue that will have them clashing elbows or anything like that.
+Otherwise, it really doesn’t matter – you can distribute groups which are assigned to round tables, or in fact, you could ideally have one of those long, medieval dining-room type tables assembled so that everybody feels like they’re part of the same ‘party.’

 This is where you have to kill it if you’re not going to ‘bring it all’ in any or all of the other elements which come together to make up a killer corporate dining do.
 If there is one thing everybody should come away suitably satisfied with, it’s both the quality of the food in terms of taste, preparation, etc, and the variety.
 Strict vegetarians shouldn’t feel like they were unwanted all the time for example, and meat lovers who love their meat prepared in different ways shouldn’t have to make-do either.